Find out how to pay import VAT on goods you sell and send to UK buyers if you are based outside the UK, in a no deal Brexit.

 You will be given an import VAT on parcels reference.

-The parcels reference should be included in any documentation such as a customs declaration form (CN23) or airway bill, that accompanies any parcels you send to UK buyers after the UK has left the EU.
+The parcels reference is a combination of letters and numbers.
+It must be included in any documentation such as a customs declaration form (CN23) or airway bill that accompanies any parcels you send to UK buyers after Brexit.
 This is so parcel operators can identify that you have registered and can deliver your parcels without any delays.

 HMRC will receive data about parcels that are entering the UK.
 Parcels without the correct parcels reference may be delayed.

-If you need to change any of your details, you must tell HMRC within 30 days of the change occurring.
+If you change any of your registered details, you must tell HMRC using the online service within 30 days.

 Your registration can be cancelled by HMRC if we have evidence that you: